CentML/DeepView.Profile/README.md

 Once your entry point file is ready, there are two ways to profile interactive profiling and standalone profiling.

 ### Interactive Profiling
+Interactive profiling is done with VSCode with the [DeepView.Explore](https://github.com/CentML/DeepView.Explore) plugin.
+Install the plugin in VSCode and run the profiling session to interactively profile your models.
 ```zsh
 python3 -m deepview_profile interactive
 ```